samsquire/mazzle/docs/index.md

-# introducing devops-pipeline - a devops pipelines as code tool
+# introducing devops-pipeline - a pipelines as code tool

 This is a prototype.
 YMMV